Checkmate (Nigerian TV series): Legacy

 Checkmate has been hailed as part of the "golden age of television in Nigeria", prior to the Nollywood home-video boom of the mid-1990s.
-Several of these alumni were associated with this and went on to achieve success.
+Several of these alumni were associated with this and went on to achieve success in the film era.

-In 2001, nearly seven years after the serial ended, Checkmate became one of the few Nigerian shows to produce a spin-off - Fuji House of Commotion, a sitcom centred around Chief Fuji's dysfunctional family.
+In 2001, nearly seven years after the serial ended, Checkmate became one of the few Nigerian shows to produce a spin-off - Fuji House of Commotion - a sitcom centred around Chief Fuji's dysfunctional family.